Review · Other Supplements

 1 source attached

-Is 6 Minutes to Skinny worth it?
+What 6 Minutes to Skinny is, in one sentence.

-6 Minutes to Skinny is a digital plan built around daily 6-minute bodyweight workouts, sold through ClickBank with a low starting price and a monthly membership that begins after the initial period.
+A digital weight-loss system built around daily 6-minute bodyweight workouts, sold through ClickBank with a low front-end price and a recurring membership that kicks in after the initial period.

 What you actually get